Contact the team

 What happens after a referral is made?

-Once we have received your completed referral, we will make contact with you to let you know that you have been placed on our waiting list for assessment.
-We will also arrange physical monitoring appointments in the interim.
+Once we have received your completed referral, we will contact you via an acceptance letter to let you know that you have been placed on our waiting list for assessment.

 This will be with a physical health nurse or health care assistant, and they usually take place at the following locations: